Best Wi-Fi routers for Spectrum in 2026: get superior internet speeds

 Although it doesn't come with WAN aggregation or multi-gig Ethernet ports, it still works well with Spectrum's gigabit service.
 Its AiMesh compatibility means it can be expanded into a larger network later on, which offers great flexibility at this price point.

 Internally, it uses 2x2 MU-MIMO and OFDMA for handling traffic across several devices, though with fewer spatial streams than premium models.
 For security, ASUS includes AiProtection Classic and advanced parental controls, both accessible through the companion app.
+Another plus is the comprehensive pull of VPN features and protocols, including OpenVPN.

 User experience